thomascherickal/JuliaForDataScience.jl/docs/src/whyjulia.md

 # [0.
 Why Julia](@id why-julia)

-If you are interested of why Julia exists at all, a good read by its creators is here:
+If you are interested in why Julia exists at all, a good read by its creators is here:
 [Why We Created Julia](https://julialang.org/blog/2012/02/why-we-created-julia).

+The reason(s) that you should use Julia for data science is a different story.
+If you're reading this, it's likely that you are coming from another language like R, Matlab, or Python.

 ## 0.1 Getting Started